ladydascalie/golangcode-site/content/posts/2017-08-10-generate-random-numbers.md

   - between
 ---

 Random numbers in computing can be useful for many reasons (we won't go into them too much here though).
-With Go, they're simple enough to generate providing you first set as unique as possible seed first.
+With Go, they're simple enough to generate providing you first set a unique as possible seed first.
+Without setting a seed first, the random number generating will return the same number the first time you run it.

 In our example, we want to generate a random number somewhere between two other numbers - we use `Intn` to help with this.